-In his historic report to the delegates of the Eighteenth Party Congress, Comrade Stalin characterized the international situation in the following words:
+In his historic report to the delegates of the Eighteenth Party Congress, Comrade Stalin characterised the international situation in the following words :

 "The new economic crisis must lead, and is actually leading, to a further sharpening of the imperialist struggle.
-It is no longer a question of competition in the markets, of a commercial war, of dumping.
-These methods of struggle have long been recognized as inadequate.
-It is now a question of a new redivision of the world, of spheres of influence and colonies, by military action. . . .
+It is no longer a question of competition in the markets, of a commercial war, or of dumping.
+These methods of struggle have long been recognised as inadequate.
+It is now a question of a new redivision of the world, of spheres of influence and colonies by military action."\

-"It is a distinguishing feature of the new imperialist war that it has not yet become universal, a world war.
-The war is being waged by aggressor states, which in every way infringe upon the interests of the non-aggressive states, primarily England, France and the U.S.A., while the latter draw back and retreat, making concession after concession to the aggressors.
+"It is a distinguishing feature of the new imperialist war that it has not yet become a universal, a world war.
+The war is being waged by aggressor States, who in every way infringe the interests of non-aggressor States, primarily England, France and the U.S.A., while the latter draw back and retreat, making concession after concession to the aggressors.

-"Thus we are witnessing an open redivision of the world and spheres of influence at the expense of the non-aggressive states, without the least attempt at resistance, and even with a certain amount of connivance, on the part of the latter.
+"Thus we are witnessing an open redivision of the world and spheres of influence at the expense of the non-aggressive States, without the least attempt at resistance, and even with a certain amount of connivance on the part of the latter.

-"Incredible, but true." \
+"Incredible, but true."†

 Comrade Stalin then proceeded to show that "this one-sided and strange character" of the new imperialist war is partly to be attributed to the capitalist states' fear of revolution, but primarily to the fact that most non-aggressive countries, and particularly Great Britain and France, have abandoned the policy of collective security.
-In this connection, Comrade Stalin disclosed the plan of the reactionary bourgeoisie in Great Britain and France of egging Hitler Germany on to a war against the Soviet Union, of endeavoring to divert fascist aggression to the eastward.
+In this connection, Comrade Stalin disclosed the plan of the reactionary bourgeoisie in Great Britain and France of egging Hitler Germany on to a war against the Soviet Union, of endeavouring to divert fascist aggression to the eastward.

-"The hullabaloo raised by the British, French and American press over the Soviet Ukraine is characteristic.
-The gentlemen of the press there shouted until they were hoarse that the Germans were marching on Soviet Ukraine, that they now had what is called the Carpathian Ukraine, with a population of some seven hundred thousand, and that not later than this spring the Germans would annex the Soviet Ukraine, which has a population of more than thirty million, to this so-called Carpathian Ukraine.
-It looks as if the object of this suspicious hullabaloo was to incense the Soviet Union against Germany, to poison the atmosphere and to provoke a conflict with Germany without any visible grounds....
+"The hullaballoo raised by the British, French and American press over the Soviet Ukraine is characteristic.
+The gentry of the press there shouted till they were hoarse that the Germans were marching on Soviet Ukraine, that they now had what is called Carpathian Ukraine with a population of some 700,000, and that not later than this spring the Germans would annex the Soviet Ukraine with a population of over 30 million, to this so-called Carpathian Ukraine.
+It looks as if the object of this suspicious hullabaloo was to incense the Soviet Union against Germany, to poison the atmosphere and to provoke a conflict with Germany without any visible grounds."